tc39/notes/es6/2013-09/sept-19.md

 MM: Does not seem like a good path to not handle expecptions???

-RWS: The mutation records from array methods are about the intent to mutate the object.
+RWN: The mutation records from array methods are about the intent to mutate the object.
 It cannot tell what the new state is of the object.

 MM: If somethings fails, and you try to perform the same operation on a replica you will get the same failure on the replica.

-RWS: I attempted to do the work and this what I intended to do.
+RWN: I attempted to do the work and this what I intended to do.

 MM: I'm fine with this as long as it maintains the ability to keep a replica consistent.